Recurrent Inference Machine for Medical Image Registration: Discussion

-The acclaimed performance improvement of registration is especially pronounced in scenarios with limited training data as demonstrated in Fig. \ref{fig:ex1}.
-Notably, RIIR achieved superior average evaluation metrics on segmentation accuracy and groupwise alignment, with significantly lower variance.
-This performance advantage was pronounced in the mSASHA experiments with very limited training data, a stark contrast to the baseline models which required much more training data to reach similar performances.
-Though both GraDIRN and RIIR are iterative methods, GraDIRN isolates the update of explicit $\mathcal{L}_{\text{sim}}$ and deep learning-based $\mathcal{L}_{\text{reg}}$ with no internal states, thus potentially resulting in worse generalization and slower convergence compared with RIIR.
-Notably, GraDIRN initialized the deformation field randomly by default, which could lead to optimization difficulties when data were extremely limited during training.
-Furthermore, in the mSASHA dataset, the qualitative visual comparison in Fig. \ref{fig:msasha_comparison} highlights that incorporating gradient information in our RIIR method can better preserve the original structure of the myocardium in the registration process.
-Furthermore, the step-wise loss function, as used in Eq. \ref{outer loss}, also prevents exaggerated registration that can compromise the accuracy and affect the resulting quantitative maps as shown in the baseline methods.
+The acclaimed improvement in registration performance is especially pronounced in scenarios with limited training data, as demonstrated in Figs. \ref{fig:ex1_oasis}, \ref{fig:ex1_nlst}, and \ref{fig:ex1_msasha}.
+In particular, RIIR achieved superior average evaluation metrics with lower variance. {This performance advantage was particularly pronounced in the NLST experiments, where large deformations need to be estimated with very limited training data.
+Most baseline models required substantially more training data to achieve comparable performance levels, with the exception of L2O, which benefits from additional input modalities such as dynamically sampled coordinates and MIND features.} Though both GraDIRN and RIIR are iterative methods that use similarity gradients, GraDIRN isolates the update of explicit $\mathcal{L}_{\text{sim}}$ and deep learning-based $\mathcal{L}_{\text{reg}}$ with no internal states, potentially resulting in worse generalization and slower convergence compared to RIIR.
+In particular, GraDIRN initialized the deformation field randomly by default, which could lead to optimization difficulties when the data were extremely limited during training.
+RCVM achieves lower folding rates ($|J_{\phi}|_{\leq 0}$) through its composed deformation strategy, where the final transformation is obtained by composing multiple smaller deformations.
+Although this approach effectively prevents topology-breaking deformations, it comes at the cost of an increased {number of parameters}. {While the training and inference times on the OASIS dataset are the second longest among learning-based methods (after L2O), RCVM exhibits comparable runtime with RIIR for both 3D datasets, and shows faster inference time on the 2D dataset (mSASHA).} {Notably, LapIRN, as a single-pass multi-resolution method, shows remarkable advantages in both VRAM efficiency and inference speed}.